Updated August 2, 2023.

 3. Stay out of the water if you have diarrhea.

-Diarrhea can contain anywhere from hundreds of millions to one billion germs per bowel movement, and it’s really easy for microscopic amounts of fecal matter to stick to skin — and rinse off into a body of water.
+Diarrhea is the most common water-related illness.
+When diarrhea happens, one bowel movement can contain anywhere from hundreds of millions to one billion germs, and it’s really easy for microscopic amounts of fecal matter to stick to skin — and rinse off into a body of water.
 Don’t put others at risk: If you have diarrhea, skip swimming until your symptoms are completely gone for several days.

 4. Take breaks every hour.